 Why Were Cowboys Wearing Big Denim Cuffs?

-To start with is the fact that fabrics which were used for those jeans were shrink-to-fit.
-This means that the fabric wasn’t sanforized.
-Sanforized denim fabrics are treated at the denim mill to reduce shrinking.
-Normally sanforized fabrics will shrink around 1 – 3%.
+To start with is the fact that fabrics which were used for those jeans back than were shrink-to-fit.
+This means that the fabric wasn’t Sanforized.
+Sanforized denim fabrics (invented by American Sanford L. Cluett in the late 1920’s) are treated at the denim mill to reduce shrinking.
+Normally Sanforized fabrics will shrink around 1 – 3%.

 Unsanforized denim fabrics, also known as loomstate or shrink-to-fit, don’t get any treatment at the denim mill.
 This means that these fabrics will shrink up around 10% after the first wash.
 When you buy a pair of jeans made with unsanforized demim fabric you will have to keep in mind to size up your waistsize by two and the length of your jeans at least with 3 inches.